Angloromani: Dialects

 The members of these groups consider that not only do their dialects/accents differ, but also that they are of different regional groups.
 The speakers of Southern Angloromani took the regional identity of Southern Romanichal Travellers and the speakers of Northern Angloromani took the regional identity of Northern Romanichal Travellers.
 At the time of settlement, these divisions were somewhat reflective of geographic location.
 They did travel, but until travel became modernized, the migrations were relatively local.

-Phonology and syntax
+Phonology

 Overall, Anglo-Romani consonants reflect the standard British English consonantal system with the exception that the rhotic is trilled [r] and /x/ appears in certain dialects.
 Anglo-Romani may sometimes be rhotic and in other cases is non-rhotic like English non-rhotic dialects; for example, in Romani terno "young" (passing through the stage tarno) can be rendered as tawno.